markpmlim/ExploringGLKMesh2/Readme.md

 <br />
 <br />

-We are continue with the investigation on how to create **GLKMeshes** objects that can be used in OpenGL demos on the macOS and iOS.
+We continue with the investigation on how to create **GLKMeshes** objects that can be used in OpenGL demos on the macOS and iOS.

 As mentioned in the previous demo (ExploringGLKMesh), the **GLKMesh** class method: